sharktrexer/link-reaper/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 # link-reaper

 Verifies AND automatically reaps links to keep your lists updated and clean of "zombies".

-Unlike other link verifiers, this one will make direct changes to your markdown files instead of just preventing push/pull requests.
+Unlike other link verifiers, this one will make direct changes to your markdown files instead of just preventing push/pull requests (but it can do that too).

 # Installation